Irina Evsa

 Irina Evsa is a Ukrainian poet from Kharkiv.
 She writes in Russian.
 She is the author of twenty collections of poetry and the recipient of several international awards.
 Her poems have been translated into several languages, including Ukrainian, English, and German.

 Yana Kane came to the United States as a refugee from the USSR.
-She holds a BSE from Princeton University and a PhD in Statistics from Cornell University.
-She is pursuing an MFA in Creative Writing at Fairleigh Dickinson University.
+She holds a BSE from Princeton, a PhD in Statistics from Cornell, and an MFA in Creative Writing at Fairleigh Dickinson.
 She is grateful to Bruce Esrig for editing her texts.